jonnor/ESC-CNN-microcontroller/report/report.md

 that would perform better than 5x5.

-From a one-fold spot check the on-device model trained on 16kHz sample-rate with 30 mel filters, looked to perform similarly to those with the full 22kHz and 60 mel-filters.
+From a one-fold spot check the on-device model trained on 16 kHz sample-rate with 30 Mel filters, looked to perform similarly to those with the full 22 kHz and 60 Mel filters.
 This may suggest that perhaps the feature representation (and thus compute requirements) can be reduced even further without much reduction in performance.

 ## Spectrogram processing time

-On-device testing showed that the mel-feature preprocessing took 60 ms on device, which is on the same order as the efficient models during inference (38-81 ms).
+On-device testing showed that the Mel-feature preprocessing took 60 ms, which is on the same order as the most efficient models during inference (38-81 ms).
-This means that the CPU bottleneck is not just the model inference time, but that spectrogram calculation must be also optimized to reach even lower power-consumption.
+This means that the CPU bottleneck is not just the model inference time, but that the spectrogram calculation must be also optimized to reach even lower power-consumption.
-In the FP-SENSING1 example used, the spectrogram computation already use ARM-specific optimized codepaths from CMSIS, albeit with floating-point and not fixed-point.
+In the FP-SENSING1 example used, the spectrogram computation already uses ARM-specific optimized code from the CMSIS library, albeit with floating-point and not fixed-point.

 Taking into account the preprocessing time the Stride-DS-24 model would consume approximately 20% CPU.